 Maps and data from the 2010 Census with results by various geographies and characteristics.
 File content ranges from total population, population by race and ethnicity, growth rate from the prior census, population density (persons per square mile), and US Congressional seat apportionment.

 The Census Bureau’s American Community Survey (ACS) is a great source for detailed population and household characteristics, giving estimates and margins of error for many aspects of the American population.
-However, sometimes users must blend ACS results in order to arrive at the exact measure needed – hard to do correctly if users are not familiar with statistics.

 For information on issues confronting Oklahoma’s children across the state and throughout our counties, turn to the annual Oklahoma KIDS COUNT Factbook.
 The factbook gives numbers and information on teen births, child abuse, juvenile crime, high school dropouts, child and teen deaths, child poverty, infant mortality and low birth-weight infants.